Mec-iS/staticwebpage/posts/003_performance_improvements.md

     }
 </style>

-# Road for `arrowspace` to scale: Condense, Project, and Sparsify
+# Condense, Project, and Sparsify

+You can find `arrowspace` in the:
+* Rust ↪️ `cargo add arrowspace`
+* and Python ecosystems ↪️ `pip install arrowspace`

-This release rethinks how `arrowspace` builds and queries graph structure from high‑dimensional embedding up to 10⁵ items and 10³ features.
+Road for `arrowspace` to scale: this release `v0.13.3` rethinks how `arrowspace` builds and queries graph structure from high‑dimensional embedding up to 10⁵ items and 10³ features.
 The Laplacian computation now:
 1) condenses data with clustering and density‑aware sampling,
 2) projects dimensionality proportionally to the problem size (centroids) and keeps queries consistent with that projection, and
 3) sparsifies the graph with a fast spectral method to preserve structure while slashing cost.